 The Rudraksha rosary or mala is an addition to make the Buddha vignette more serene.
-Rudraksha beads have the power to absorb negativity and hence make the surrounding pure and positive.
+Rudraksha beads have the power to absorb negativity and hence make the surroundings pure and positive.

-While shooting for this article I got some really amazing views of setting sun that made the images uncontrived and even more captivating.
-The image below is one such perfectly shot picture when the timing, angle, exposure and everything else was just perfect.
+While shooting for this article I got some really amazing views of the setting sun that made the images uncontrived and even more captivating.
+The image below is one such perfectly shot picture when the timing, angle, exposure and everything else were just perfect.

 Mind The Colours:

-Second Buddha I have is this terracotta Buddha head which I painted in gold to give it an erroneous perception of brass.
-Gold paired with copper never fails to create the super luxe and happy combination.
-I love the contrasting qualities of both the metals.
-Copper gives the rustic feel and gold adds the touch of elegance.
-Mantra to create the pulled together Buddha vignette is to colour coordinate at least two or three different decor accessories and use one or two decor accents in contrasting colour.
+The second Buddha I have is this terracotta Buddha head which I painted in gold to give it an erroneous perception of brass.
+Gold paired with copper never fails to create a super luxe and happy combination.
+I love the contrasting qualities of both metals.
+Copper gives the rustic feel and gold adds a touch of elegance.
+The mantra to create the pulled-together Buddha vignette is to colour coordinate at least two or three different decor accessories and use one or two decor accents in contrasting colours.

-In below image, blue wall is setting a perfect contrasting backdrop for yellow and orange blooms placed in the copper pot which are colour coordinated with cushion.
+In the below image, the blue wall is setting a perfect contrasting backdrop for yellow and orange blooms placed in the copper pot which are colour-coordinated with cushion.
 Add some greens to complete the look.

 If you are using too many contrasting colours then try to create a balance by using a decor piece that has either few or all of those contrasting colours in it.

-In below image, the artwork in the background is creating a colour cohesive look as it has the green of the stained glass vase, the teal of the bird cage and the fuchsia of the flowers.
+In the below image, the artwork in the background creates a colour cohesive look as it has the green of the stained glass vase, the teal of the bird cage and the fuchsia of the flowers.
 Balancing act you see!!

 Let The Creative Juices Flow:

-Sometimes absence of all the colours (well I am talking about pigments and not the light) make the purest form of colour, white!!
+Sometimes the absence of all the colours (well I am talking about pigments and not the light) makes the purest form of colour, white!!
 And white creates the most peaceful Buddha vignette.
-Try to create all white Buddha vignette and it will leave you spellbound.
+Try to create an all-white Buddha vignette and it will leave you spellbound.

 Intoxicating Aroma Is Essential Too:

-Pleasant aroma evokes the senses and affects the brain.
-Surround yourself with some delightful fragrances in any form like aroma candles, reed diffusers, incense sticks or fragrant flowers to be more energetic, relaxed, calm and happy throughout the day and incorporating it in Buddha vignette is even more blissful.
+The pleasant aroma evokes the senses and affects the brain.
+Surround yourself with some delightful fragrances in any form like aroma candles, reed diffusers, incense sticks or fragrant flowers to be more energetic, relaxed, calm and happy throughout the day and incorporating it in a Buddha vignette is even more blissful.

-The addition of fragrant flowers has a relaxing effect on mind and body.
-It is a natural way to evoke the state of well-being.
+The addition of fragrant flowers has a relaxing effect on the mind and body.
+It is a natural way to evoke a state of well-being.

 And here is one more Buddha that I have, a brass Buddha head that I often use to create flatlays.

-Flatlay is a term that is doing the rounds on Instagram
+Flatlay is a term that has been doing the rounds on Instagram

 for a while now.
 It is actually a picture taken from a bird’s eye view to remove a sense of depth.
-Choose a beautiful background for the flatlay like a beautiful textile or a painting or a patterned paper or even a tile and place the objects that look eye pleasing from the top along with Buddha head.
+Choose a beautiful background for the flatlay like a beautiful textile a painting a patterned paper or even a tile and place the objects that look eye-pleasing from the top along with Buddha head.